jt55401/gzinspector/README.md

 A robust command-line tool for inspecting and analyzing GZIP/ZLIB compressed files.
 GZInspector provides detailed information about compression chunks, headers, and content previews with support for both human-readable and JSON output formats.

+## Motivation

+Most GZIP implementations discard chunk boundaries during decompression since they're typically irrelevant for the decompressed output.
+However, certain file formats leverage GZIP chunks as a core feature, allowing selective decompression of individual chunks when their byte offsets and lengths are known.

+This chunked compression approach is particularly prevalent in web archiving formats, including:
+- [WARC, WET, WAT](https://commoncrawl.org/blog/web-archiving-file-formats-explained) files used by web archives to store crawled content
+- [CDX/J and ZipNum encoded CDX](https://commoncrawl.org/blog/announcing-the-common-crawl-index) files that enable efficient index lookups

+These formats are actively used by major web archiving initiatives like [CommonCrawl](https://commoncrawl.org/) and the [Internet Archive](https://archive.org/) to manage and provide access to petabyte-scale web archives.

 ## Features

 - 📦 Chunk-by-chunk analysis of GZIP files